 Blood tests are performed to prevent, detect, and treat infections.
 Often, multiple antibiotics are started if an infection is suspected.

 Low platelets and low red blood cells.
-Thrombocytopenia (low platelets) and anemia (low red blood cells), as a result of a nonfunctioning bone marrow, can be dangerous and even life threatening.
-Most children will require multiple blood product transfusions.
+Thrombocytopenia (low platelets) and anemia (low red blood cells), as a result of a nonfunctioning bone marrow, can be dangerous and even life-threatening.
+Most children will need multiple blood product transfusions.
 Low platelets can cause dangerous bleeding in the lungs, gastrointestinal (GI) tract, and brain.

 Pain.
 Pain related to mouth sores and gastrointestinal (GI) irritation is common.
 High doses of chemotherapy and radiation can cause severe mucositis (painful inflammation or ulceration of the mouth and GI tract).
 Without the normal immune system functioning, your child is unable to heal these irritations quickly.
-Often, pain medication is required.
+Often, pain medicine is needed.
 Mouth care is needed to prevent infection and injury when mucositis is suspected.

 Chest X-rays.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film
+A diagnostic test that uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs on film

 Pulse oximetry.
 An oximeter is a small machine that measures the amount of oxygen in the blood.
 To obtain this measurement, a small sensor that looks like a Band-Aid is taped onto a finger or toe.
 When the machine is on, a small red light can be seen in the sensor.
 The sensor is painless and the red light does not get hot.

 Organ damage.
 The liver and heart are important organs that may be damaged during the transplant process.
-Temporary or permanent damage to the liver and heart may be caused by infection, graft-versus-host disease, high doses of chemotherapy and radiation, or fluid overload.Close monitoring of your child's blood work and vital signs is important in minimizing and detecting any organ damage that has occurred.
+Temporary or permanent damage to the liver and heart may be caused by infection, graft-versus-host disease, high doses of chemotherapy and radiation, or fluid overload.Close monitoring of your child's blood work and vital signs is important in reducing and finding any organ damage that has happened.

 When your child is discharged following a bone marrow transplant depends on many factors, including the following: